tkerr/deep-cnn-embedded/README.md

 [10] Jogin, et. al. Feature Extraction using Convolution Neural Networks (CNN) and Deep Learning https://ieeexplore.ieee.org/abstract/document/9012507 <a name="ref-10"></a>
 [11] TensorFlow Lite website: https://www.tensorflow.org/lite <a name="ref-11"></a>

+## 12. License
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+CC BY-NC-SA 4.0

+This repository, as well as the Icentia11k data used to train the deep CNN model is licensed under these terms.